What Women Want: Plot

-The mother of Nick Marshall, a Chicago advertising executive, was a Las Vegas showgirl.
-Raised by beautiful women who spoiled the boy as an adored mascot, and with tough casino men as role models, the adult Nick is a chauvinist skilled at selling products to men and seducing women.

-Nick expects a promotion at the advertising firm Sloane Curtis, but agency boss Dan Wanamaker instead announces that he is hiring top rival Darcy Maguire to broaden the firm's appeal to women.
-Meanwhile, Nick's estranged 15-year-old daughter, Alex, is staying with him while his remarried former wife, Gigi, is on her honeymoon.
+Nick Marshall, a Chicago advertising executive, is a chauvinist skilled at selling products to men and seducing women.
+He expects a promotion at the advertising firm Sloane Curtis, but agency boss Dan Wanamaker instead announces that he is hiring top rival Darcy Maguire to broaden the firm's appeal to women.
+Meanwhile, Nick's estranged 15-year-old daughter, Alex, is staying with him while his remarried ex-wife, Gigi, is on her honeymoon.
 Nick embarrasses Alex, who resents his over-protectiveness when he meets her older boyfriend, Cameron.

 Darcy tasks the staff, including Nick, to develop advertising ideas for a series of feminine products she distributes at the staff meeting.
 He falls into his home bathtub while holding an electric hairdryer, shocking himself, and is knocked unconscious.

-Awakening to discover that he can hear women's thoughts, Nick at first dislikes the ability after learning that most women, especially at work, dislike him and consider him sleazy.
-Nick's former therapist Dr. Perkins advises him to use the skill to his advantage, noting that he can answer the question Sigmund Freud died unable to answer: "What do women want?"
+Awakening to discover that he can hear women's thoughts, Nick initially dislikes the ability after learning that most women shun him and consider him sleazy.
+His former therapist Dr. Perkins advises him to use the skill to his advantage, noting that he can answer the question Sigmund Freud died unable to answer: "What do women want?"

-Nick telepathically eavesdrops on Darcy's ideas, but gradually becomes interested in her.
+Nick telepathically eavesdrops on Darcy's ideas but gradually becomes interested in her.
 Alex resents Nick's years of neglect, but they start to bond while he takes her shopping for a prom dress.
-After Nick telepathically finds out that Alex intends to sleep with Cameron the night of the prom, he attempts to give her some advice.
-He tells her Cameron is not interested in her for who she is, just for what he can do with her in bed.
-Alex, thinking Nick is being over-protective and trying to sabotage her prom, rejects his advice.
+After Nick telepathically finds out that Alex intends to sleep with Cameron on the night of the prom, he tells her that Cameron is not interested in her for who she is, just for what he can do with her in bed.
+Alex, thinking that Nick is being over-protective and trying to sabotage her prom, rejects his advice.

-Nick and Darcy spend more time together, becoming romantic, but he steals Darcy's idea for a new Nike ad campaign aimed at women, though he later regrets his actions, especially as it leads to Dan firing Darcy.
+Nick and Darcy spend more time together, becoming romantic, but he steals her idea for a new Nike ad campaign aimed at women, though he later regrets his actions, especially as it leads to Dan firing Darcy.
 Nick eventually persuades him to rehire her, saying the ad was her idea.

-Over time, Nick succeeds in repairing his relationships with female acquaintances, especially those at work.
-He loses his gift during a severe thunder and lightning storm while on his way to see the much belittled office messenger, Erin, who has been contemplating suicide.
-She had originally applied for a copywriter position but he had not taken the time to deal with her application.
-She is overjoyed when he offers her the coveted promotion.
+Over time, Nick repairs his relationships with female acquaintances, especially those at work.
+He loses his gift during a severe storm while on his way to see the office messenger, Erin, who has been contemplating suicide.
+She is overjoyed when he offers her a coveted promotion.

-When Cameron dumps Alex at the prom for refusing to have sex, Nick finds and consoles her, cementing their newly repaired relationship.
+When Cameron dumps Alex at the prom for refusing to have sex, Nick consoles her, cementing their newly repaired relationship.
 He visits Darcy and explains everything.
-She fires him, but then forgives him, and they share a kiss.
+She fires him but then forgives him, and they kiss.